 Your professors appreciate a prompt reply just as much as you do.
-If a faculty member emails asks you for something that will take some time (for example, a report on your progress in the lab), reply quickly to confirm that you’re working on the task and provide a timeline for completion.
+If a faculty member asks you for something that will take some time (for example, a report on your progress in the lab), reply quickly to confirm that you’re working on the task and provide a timeline for completion.

-Emailing to Ask for Accommodations
+Emailing to Ask for Extensions, Exceptions, and Allowances

 Briefly explain your situation-- you don't have to give details if it makes you uncomfortable.
-Ask specifically for whatever accommodation you're seeking (for example, an extension on a paper, or an alternate exam time).
+Ask specifically for whatever allowance you're seeking (for example, an extension on a paper, or an alternate exam time).
 And do mention any support you're getting, because your instructors are probably worried about you.
 For example:

 Dear Professor So-and-So,

 I'm Jane, a student in your X class.
 Because of a family emergency, I will be away from campus all of next week.
 I am writing to apologize for my absence from class and ask if I might have an extension on the paper due next Friday.
-Any accommodation you can provide would be deeply appreciated.
+Any allowance you can provide would be deeply appreciated.
 I have been talking with my Academic Advisor about my situation and have copied her on this message.

 Thank you for your consideration, and I look forward to hearing back from you.

-In certain cases, there may be department policies or other logistical challenges that prevent an instructor from giving you the accommodations you seek.
+In certain cases, there may be department policies or other logistical challenges that prevent an instructor from giving you the allowances you seek.
 But it's always worth letting your instructor know about your situation and asking if there's any way they can be flexible with you.
 Remember that your professors are human too, and may be very willing to help you so long as you keep the doors of communication open.